 Booting Linux from USB-ZIP: If you have an older computer system, your BIOS might not support USB-HDD boot.
 In this case, it may still be possible to boot Linux from USB if your BIOS does list USB-ZIP as a boot option.
-In order for this to happen, we need to trick the BIOS into thinking that the USB flash drive is a zip drive.
+We can trick the BIOS into thinking that the USB flash drive is a zip drive.

 Booting Linux from USB-ZIP Prerequisites